 The next morning it was sad saying goodbye to our kind, gracious African hosts.
 I wished we had more time there… During a leisurely drive to the airstrip we said farewell to the Okavango Delta and boarded small airplanes to fly back to Maun.

 Burglary and Fire

 We spent the night at a lodge in an isolated area near Botswana’s saltpans.
-In the middle of the night a fire broke out in one of the buildings and we were rousted from our beds and evacuated to a safe area nearby.
+In the middle of the night, a fire broke out in the grass thatched roof of one of the buildings.
+We were rousted from our beds and evacuated to a safe area nearby.

 Chobe National Park

 Shaken but unscathed, the next morning we pulled together and made our way to the town of Kasane and Chobe National Park for a much-needed day relaxing on the Chobe River.
 The day began very hot but as evening approached, it grew cool and moist on the river.
 The banks of the Chobe River have abundant game, and the region is known for large buffalo and elephant herds.

 Chobe National Park is the second largest park in Botswana covering over 4,000 square miles.
 The park forms part of a “medley” of floodplains, lakes, and islands created from the Kwando, Linyanti, and Chobe Rivers.